adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 </dl>

 <!--

+My hope is that the industry stops trying to produce the next shiny framework and can pull together to build a library of functions that enable the Real Progressive Enhancement to provide a core experience for all, and where possible an even better experience.

 * With a dynamic API such as this you get to drop support for browsers without giving those usrs the fuck you experience.